 - Leapforce – Web Search Evaluator – If you haven’t heard of this job title before, it is hard to explain.
 You basically analyze search engine (i.e. Google) results and you evaluate relevancy.
 You help the company make improvements to the searches.
 Sometimes these search results need a human touch.

 - Rev – General Transcriptionist – I did this on and off for longer than all of the other jobs.
 They are VERY casual here.
 There are no job completion requirements.
 When you claim a job, then there is a strict turn around time but they give you plenty of time and it is adjusted depending on the length of the job you claimed.
 I like that you can claim really short audio too in case you don’t feel like doing an hour-long audio.
 Pay ranges by the difficulty of audio, maybe $0.45 to $1/min of audio (for verbatim).
 The one con to Rev is that unfortunately MOST of their audio is pretty difficult to hear if you’re a beginner.
 But there are easier jobs, just have to snatch them up quickly when they’re posted!
 The one good thing about Rev is that I probably haven’t done a job for Rev in 2 years and I still have an active account with them!
-I don’t know if that is normal… I have heard they are supposed to delete inactive accounts but I also have heard others say that their account still worked after being inactive for so long.
+I don’t know if that is normal… They are supposed to delete inactive accounts I thought but I also have heard others say that their account still worked after being inactive forever.
 I appreciate that this is a very lenient company.
 You can come and go as you please.
 It might just be something nice to keep around for when you are short on cash.
 Last time I did a job, they were paying through Paypal.
 That could have changed by now.
 I believe you got paid weekly for all of the jobs completed the week prior.